 The increased use of short LBT by NR-U appears to have been insufficiently justified in 3GPP RAN1

-IEEE 802 understands that at least some 3GPP RAN1 participants justified the increased use of short LBT by NR-U during the specification of LAA on the basis that 802.11 uses short LBT for the transmission of Beacons.
+IEEE 802 understands that at least some 3GPP RAN1 participants justified the increased use of short LBT during the specification of LAA on the basis that 802.11 uses short LBT for the transmission of Beacons.
 This belief is incorrect.
-Beacons in 802.11 are always transmitted using Category 4 LBT in 802.11.
-Unfortunately, the use of short LBT by LAA has been used to justify its use in NR-U, despite most 3GPP RAN1 3GPP RAN1 participants understanding the faulty justification of its use in LAA.
+Beacons are always transmitted using Category 4 LBT in 802.11.
+Unfortunately, the use of short LBT by LAA has now been used to justify its use in NR-U, despite most 3GPP RAN1 participants understanding the faulty justification of its use in LAA.

 The increased use of short LBT has also been justified by simulations that show it has no impact on sharing with 802.11 systems.
 However, a significant issue with these simulations is that they do not appear to address common and important dense deployment scenarios, particularly with multiple overlapping and uncoordinated NR-U systems.
 The simulations also do not appear to model the impact if 802.11ax (or some other systems) suddenly making more use of short LBT too.